BraydenReklaw/startup/notes.md

 display: none(don't display) block(full width used) inline(only use width as needed) grid (rows/columns dependent upon rendering size) flex(allows flexible elements depending on rendering size, affecting the children of the parent element (footer is child of body))
 media queries - alter what style of rendering depending on display size (such as hiding an element if screen gets too small)
 ## JavaScript
 always interpreting.
+You won't find an executable anywhere.  use .js files
+use "<script></script>" to reference the page
-You won't find an executable anywhere.  use .js files console.log() -> print, stdout, etc script src="index.js" inside a script tag button onclick="sayHello()"   runs the javascript function on click
+console.log() -> print, stdout, etc
+script src="index.js" inside a script tag button onclick="sayHello()"   runs the javascript function on click